cloud-native-toolkit/automation-solutions/boms/software/turbonomic/files/README.md

 For Partners follow these steps:

 1. For PoCs/PoTs, Partners can download a license key from [Partner World Software Catalog](https://www.ibm.com/partnerworld/program/benefits/software-access-catalog)
-2. You can search the software catalog for  **M05C4EN	IBM Turbonomic Application Resource Management On-Prem 8.4.6 for install on Kubernetes English**,
+2. You can search the software catalog for **M07FSEN Turbonomic Application Resource Management On-Prem 8.6** for install on Kubernetes English and download, this file is 12gb in size, once downloaded unzip to find the license key
-3. Download the package it is 11gb in size and unzip the contents.
-Look for the client license file for Turbonomic, with a name similar to `CP4MCM_IBM_ARM_OEM_Premier_License_July_2022.lic`
+3. Extract this download package to get the turbonomic license key This package contains license file for turbonomic, with a name similar to “TURBONOMIC-ARM.lic"
-5. This file is covered by **Turbonomic ARM P/N are currently available under IBM PPA terms and conditions**
+4. This file is covered by **Turbonomic ARM P/N are currently available under IBM PPA terms and conditions**

 #### IBMers